stephenberry/glaze/README.md

 *Binary data packs more efficiently than JSON, so transporting the same amount of information is even faster.

-> Performance improvements and size savings are much more significant when testing large numeric arrays.

 ## Compiler Support

 [Actions](https://github.com/stephenberry/glaze/actions) automatically build and test with [Clang](https://clang.llvm.org), [MSVC](https://visualstudio.microsoft.com/vs/features/cplusplus/), and [GCC](https://gcc.gnu.org) compilers on apple, windows, and linux.